 You don't need to say too much when you're writing a personal statement for university, but adding a little bit about why you found it particularly interesting/surprising/controversial will give unis an insight into how you think.

 This is a particularly effective technique if the subject you're applying for isn't one you're currently studying at sixth form/college – it shows you've done your research, care about the subject and (importantly!) you're the kind of student who puts in extra work to learn.

 4,000 characters (roughly 500 words) might sound like a lot, but each one is precious in a personal statement.
 Any characters spent quoting other people or using unoriginal phrases are ones that could have been used to explain why unis should offer you a place.

-So, maybe forget the quotes you've found on Google from Einstein or J.K.
-Rowling – say something which reflects you, not them.
+So, maybe forget the quotes by famous people you found on Google – say something which reflects you, not them.

 Link every point you make to your chosen subject